sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/16_ES_modules.md

 "ES modules" is a new (since 2015) module system for JavaScript.

 **Question, why do we need another module system?**
-Before 2015, Node.js had defaulted to CommonJS out of need, since JavaScript didn't have any module system at the time.
+Before 2015, Node.js defaulted to CommonJS out of need, since JavaScript didn't have any module system at the time.

 Note that CommonJS is not an ECMAScript specification.